gbmhunter/hg-check/README.rst

 - Mercurial
 - Windows COMMAND.COM or cmd.exe (if using batch script)
-- Windows PowerShell (if using the PowerShell script)
+- Windows PowerShell v3.0 or higher (if using the PowerShell script)
 - Linux Bash Terminal (if using bash script)

 Issues